jacksund/simmate/docs/full_guides/database/custom_tables.md

 ```

 !!! warning
     Unless you are contributing to Simmate's source code, defining a new table does *NOT* automatically register it to your database.
-To do this, you must follow along with [our tutorial on adding custom workflows](https://github.com/jacksund/simmate/blob/main/tutorials/09_Add_custom_workflows.md).
+To do this, you must follow along with [our custom workflows guides](https://jacksund.github.io/simmate/full_guides/workflows/creating_new_workflows/).

 ## Loading data